 - Contact details

-- Medical history and other information relevant to your eye health
+- Medical history, and other information relevant to your eye health

-Quality of Information Collected
+Quality of information collected

-Use of Personal Information
+Use of personal information

-Access to Personal Information
+Access to personal information

-The Centre for Eye Health utilise My Health Record for the storage of reports.
+We utilise My Health Record for the storage of reports.
 My Health Record is managed by the Australian Digital Health Agency.
-Information regarding My Health Record can be found at https://www.myhealthrecord.gov.au/for-you-your-family including options to opt out.
+Information regarding My Health Record, including how to opt out, is found here.
 The Centre for Eye Health is bound by all My Health Records Acts, Rules and Regulations.